andrea-mitridate/PTArcade/docs/inputs/model.md

   [signal]: #deterministic-signals

 ## Priors
 The priors for the signal parameters are defined via the `parameters` dictionary.
 The keys of this dictionary must be strings, which will be used as names of the model parameters.
-The values of this dictionary are `parameter` objects ...
+The values of this dictionary are [enteprise Parameter][enterprise.signals.parameter.Parameter] objects created with a helper function [ptarcade.models_utils.prior][].

 ??? example "Priors example"
-    For example, the `parameters` dictionary of a model described by the parameters $a$ and $b$ which are common among all the pulsars will look like this for different choices of the priros:
+    For example, the `parameters` dictionary of a model described by the parameters $a$ and $b$ which are common among all the pulsars will look like this for different choices of the priors:

     === "Uniform Priors"

         ``` py
-        parameters = {'a' : parameter.Uniform(0, 1), 'b' : parameter.Uniform(0, 1)} # (1)!
+        parameters = {'a' : prior("Uniform", 0, 1), 'b' : prior("Uniform", 0, 1)} # (1)!
         ```

         1. In this case we have chosen uniform priors in the range [0,1] for both